sekkuu5636/Sales_Revenue_Analysis_Dashboard/README.md

 Sales & Revenue Analysis Dashboard

+##  Objective

-An interactive Sales & Revenue Analysis Dashboard built to transform raw sales data into actionable business insights.
-This project enables users to monitor key performance indicators (KPIs), analyze revenue trends, identify top-performing products, and evaluate sales performance across multiple dimensions through dynamic visualizations.
+The objective of this project is to develop an interactive **Sales & Revenue Analysis Dashboard** that transforms raw sales data into meaningful business insights.
+The dashboard helps track key performance indicators (KPIs), analyze revenue trends, identify top-performing products, and evaluate overall sales performance through dynamic charts, filters, and slicers, enabling data-driven decision-making and effective business reporting.